Litterbox/notes/week_07_rails/console_lab/console_lab.md

 ### Bonus
-1. Use the validates_format_of and regex to only validate names that have letters and start with a capital letter
+1. Use the validates_format_of and regex to only validate names that consist of letters (no numbers or symbols) and start with a capital letter
 2. Write a custom validation to ensure that no one named Delmer Reed, Tim Licata, Anil Bridgepal or Elie Schoppik is included in the students table